 - Sola Gratia — or “Grace alone.”
 Along with Sola Fide, this teaches that we are saved by grace alone through faith alone, which is what Paul says in Ephesians 2:8.
 Again, in contrast to the Roman Catholic Church, they teach that we are saved by grace, but not alone.
 It is through partaking of the sacraments of the church that one is made righteous.
 Again, this adds works to the grace of God

 - Solus Christus — or “Christ alone.”
 The faith by which we are saved must be placed in Christ alone.
 Only Jesus Christ saves.
 Peter says in Acts 4:12, “Nor is there salvation in any other, for there is no other name under heaven by which we must be saved.”
 Any doctrine that says “Christ and...” is a perversion of the pure gospel of Jesus Christ.
 It is by His life and death that we are saved.
 His life because He lived in perfect accordance to the law of God, and it is this righteousness that is imputed (i.e., transferred) to us through faith.
 His death because by His death He fully atoned for the sins of those who would believe and appeased the wrath of God that our sins deserve.

 - Soli Deo Gloria — “or to God’s glory alone.”
 All of this, our salvation, everything, is to redound to God’s glory, and God’s glory alone.

-Because these confessions were written by men, we acknowledge they are fallible, which is why they are secondary standards for the church.
-But RCUS officers and churches are to subscribe to these confessions and faithfully teach the system of doctrine they contain as a faithful summary of the Bible.
+Because these confessions were written by men, we acknowledge they are fallible, which is why they are subordinate standards for the church.
+But RCUS officers and churches are required to subscribe to these confessions and faithfully teach the system of doctrine they contain as a faithful summary of the Bible.

-To learn more about the Three Forms of Unity, please follow the links below:
+Click here to learn more about the Three Forms of Unity.